parapsychic/ishowoff_vscode/README.md

 The companion extension for [IShowOff](https://github.com/parapsychic/ishowoff).

-This extension can automatically run the Github Action to update your session time like this:
+This extension can automatically run the Github Action display your session time on your Github profile like this:

 <img src="screenshots/img.png" width="100%">